Northwestern Home Page Tribology: The Materials Science of Weak Interfaces

 Chinese Proverb

 The phenomena associated with surfaces in contact and relative motion form the basis for tribological research.
 The importance of controlling friction and wear through structure, materials selection and lubrication was realized since the time of the construction of the pyramids.
-It was first formulated and documented scientifically by Leonardo Da Vinci 200 years before Newton defined the laws of force and mechanics, making tribology one of the oldest fields of scientific study.
 Despite this, only a fragmented understanding of the fundamental mechanisms of friction exists.

-In the modern world, energy losses by friction have been estimated to represent an economic cost of $100 billion dollars annually in the U.S. alone, and up to 4% of developed countries GDPs.
-Up to $21,000,000,000 (1981 U.S. dollars) could realistically be saved through efficiency improvements resulting from tribological research A cost-benefit ratio for this type of research has been estimated to be 1:50 .
+In the modern world, energy losses by friction have been estimated to represent an economic cost of $100 billion dollars annually in the U.S. alone.
+Up to $21,000,000,000 (1981 U.S. dollars) could realistically be saved through efficiency improvements resulting from tribological research.
 This massive economic driving force plays a large role in the development of alternative fuels and energies, including the design of new materials with favorable friction and wear properties.
-The ambitious goals of our tribological research is to create materials scinec models that quickly and accurately predict friction properties from starting contact conditions and basic principals of materials deformation.

-To achieve this we need to understand the fundamental materials science relationship between structure and properties at all size scales, ranging from atomic through nanoscale to the micro and macro scales, and it is only when we have this information that it will become possible to make revolutionary rather than incremental improvements.
-When designing a better steel much of the materials science is already well developed, and hinges on understanding the properties of strong interfaces, mechanical strengthening mechanisms and how to avoid deleterious effects which degrade the mechanical properties.
+We need to understand the fundamental materials science relationship between structure and properties at all size scales, ranging from atomic through nanoscale to the micro and macro scales.
+It is only when we have this information that it will become possible to make revolutionary rather than incremental improvements.
 For tribology we do not yet understand enough about the materials science of weak sliding interfaces, and this is precisely what is needed so we can optimize the performance.

 There are three fundamental reasons why we do not understand weak interfaces: